 This group organizes workshops each semester designed to support the interdisciplinary study of ancient philosophy at Yale.
 The usual format is a paper followed by a period of open discussion.
 Knowledge of classical languages is not required to follow the presentations and participate in the discussions; all original texts are discussed in English translations provided by the speakers.
 Reading groups are also held for those who do know Greek and Latin.

 This working group aims to promote the growing community of scholars involved with Dante studies.
-Its intention is to continue expanding the interdisciplinary dialogue that has flourished for the past nine years.
+Its intention is to continue expanding the interdisciplinary dialogue that has flourished for the past ten years.
 We run our informal meetings in order to provide the participants with a venue to discuss current research and work in progress.
 To this end, we organize different monthly events, which appeal to a variety of audiences within the Yale community.
 These events also guarantee the participants exposure to different perspectives on Dante, at various stages of research, and with different goals.

 In addition, the group holds informal lunch meetings and talks featuring professors from other universities as well as hosting the annual Yale Dante Lecture.

 This working group aims to improve participants’ knowledge of and facility with the tools of digital humanities, especially as they relate to the codicology, textual editing, and archiving of medieval and early modern manuscript materials.
 It seeks also to expand participants’ familiarity with the materials in Yale’s collections, and to encourage engagement with these works in research projects.